 Warning!
 If you do meet in a public space like a library, patio café in a busy street, etc. but the person says they forgot something, so you both have to go somewhere to get it – DO NOT MOVE or JUST RUN!
 Especially if you are alone!
 This is a trick to get you alone!

-5. ‘Test Drive’ – if it is a camera or any kind of electronic device, you should be able to try it.
-Hold it and give it a try, take a few shots/record something or listen to the sound – depending on the device there are things to look for like image quality, button features, sound check, etc.
+5. ‘Test Drive’ – if it is a camera or any electronic device, you should be able to try it.
+Hold it and give it a try, take a few shots/record something or listen to the sound – depending on the device there are things to look for, like image quality, button features, sound check, etc.

 Note: Before the meeting, mention that you would like to test it – if they have a problem with it, cancel the whole deal.
-Also, if you go meet up and the device is out of battery or something – meaning you cannot try it – do not take on the deal!!
-This can also be a little trick!
+Also, if you go meet up, and the device is out of battery or something – meaning you cannot try it – do not take on the deal!!
+This can also be a trick from scammers!

 It is always good to be prepared.
-My friends have shown me that if you take a little risk you might just get a great deal, but I have learned from my bad luck with electronics that you are never too safe from rotten apples.
-So do your research, ask lots of questions, and always bring a friend with you that actually knows about the product!
+From what I have seen and heard, you can get great deals online.
+But, from personal experience, I have also learned from that one is never too safe from rotten apples!
+So do your research, ask lots of questions, and always bring a friend with you who knows about the product!